DigitalisationEVVA 4.0 = Sustainability at all levels

 Selection of EVVA digitalisation projects:

 State-of-the-art infrastructure and application management.
-EVVA's main digital project started in 2019, specifically to optimally align the IT landscape with the potential for digitalisation.
+EVVA's main digital project started a few years ago, specifically to optimally align the ERP (enterprise resource planning) and IT landscape with the potential for digitalisation.
 EVVA is currently introducing a new standard system that optimises the data linking – and thus the planning and organisation within the company.
 Our IT was also very well prepared for the Covid-19 crisis.
 The technical requirements for teleworking were made available virtually overnight without any technical problems.
-This digitalisation advantage makes it possible to work even more independently
+The digitalisation advantage makes it possible to work even more independently

 Data Governance.
-EVVA has newly structured its Data Governance as of the beginning of 2022.
+EVVA has been reorganizing data governance since 2022/23.
 The roles and responsibilities are more clearly defined, such as for the Chief Data Officer (responsible for the entire data management in the company), Data Owner (responsible for specific data), and Data Producer/Data Stewards (who collect and maintain the values).
 This clear division prevents multiple and inconsistent entries.
 Because only with a reliable data base can digital processes such as predictive machine maintenance be successful.

 Predictive Maintenance.
 Sudden machine failures can lead to time pressure for repairs and possibly also to delivery delays.
 Digital experience values help predict when problems will occur with which machine components.
-This preventive maintenance will play an increasing role, and EVVA is already successfully testing AI applications for this.
+This preventive maintenance will play an increasing role, and EVVA is testing applications for this.

 The basis for this is a new digital EVVA data platform that can capture machine values in a structured manner and make them available for finer analysis.
 For example, in terms of the load on individual machine parts.
 The data is collected from different machines and systems in a communication protocol.
-This means that thanks to the constantly growing experience data, EVVA can better predict possible machine failures and repair them in time - before a malfunction occurs.
+This means that thanks to the constantly growing experience data, possible machine failures can be better predicted and repaired in time – before a malfunction occurs.
 The data should not only inform about wear and tear, but also about energy consumption and CO2 footprint.
-For this, EVVA was awarded the „Sustainable Digitalisation“ award in 2022 - awarded by ICT Austria for sustainable digitalisation.
+For this, EVVA was awarded the „Sustainable Digitalisation“ award in 2022 – awarded by ICT Austria for sustainable digitalisation.

-New digital learning platform for employees since 2021.
+New digital learning platform for employees.
 More on this under "EVVA Academy"

 New digital team board in the production.
 Since 2021, tasks, key figures, occupational safety status and other information from the production area are no longer displayed in analogue form, but on a digital team board.
 This is centrally accessible for all production employees and can be viewed at any time even without PC access

 Ordering portal.
-The EVVA uniform digital ordering system for trade partners is already in use since 2020.
+The EVVA uniform digital ordering system for trade partners is already in use for several years.
 Its advantage: A clear, unambiguous ordering process (using predefined product codes) that virtually eliminates input errors and increases EVVA's order quality.
 Unstructured and incomplete orders are therefore no longer a problem.
-With its own programs, EVVA is pushing the digitalisation of customer interfaces so that manufacturing orders can be planned, projected and ordered even faster and with fewer errors
+With its own programs, EVVA is pushing the digitalisation of interfaces so that manufacturing orders can be planned, projected and ordered even faster and with fewer errors

 Calculation new.
 The traditional calculation of key system authorisations is very complex.
 The "Ariadne" project has the task of automating approvals and creating a seamless flow through the process.
 The path leading to the goal becomes shorter and simpler – like that of Theseus, who escaped from the Minotaur's labyrinth with the help of Ariadne's thread.
 Ariadne uses AI algorithms.
 Artificial intelligence is taught and the program learns independently